canvacanva/SCRIPT_UserPasswordAge/README.md

     $body="
     <p>Password for user <b>$sName</b>  $messageDays.
 When expired, you will not able to access shared folders, services and WiFi.</p>
     <p>Change now your password typing CTRL + ALT + CANC and select CHANGE PASSWORD.</p>
-    <p>If you are not located into AmerGroup site, you can use the Web Portal https://weboffice.corp.amergroup.it/ for change your password using Self Service Password Reset</p>
     <p>Thanks<br>
-    ICT AMER GROUP<br>
-    itsm@amergroup.it<br>

     </p>
     "